ChrisWiegman/chriswiegman.com/content/posts/2012-02-13-my-web-development-toolbox-2012.md

 ## <a title="Adobe Photoshop" href="http://www.adobe.com/products/photoshop.html" target="_blank" rel="noopener noreferrer">7.)
 Adobe Photoshop</a> {#h-7-adobe-photoshop.wp-block-heading}

 This is one of the older tools in my toolbox and although I find it bloated and cumbersome for many tasks there is still no good alternative.
-I use Photoshop for all sorts of basic image manipulation and optimization and, unless something major changes, I will continue to use it for the&nbsp;foreseeable&nbsp;future.
+I use Photoshop for all sorts of basic image manipulation and optimization and, unless something major changes, I will continue to use it for the foreseeable future.

 ## <a title="Google Chrome" href="http://www.google.com/chrome" target="_blank" rel="noopener noreferrer">8.)
 Google Chrome</a> {#h-8-google-chrome.wp-block-heading}